severalnines/docs/user-guide/dashboard.rst

 Add existing MySQL server/replication
 ``````````````````````````````````````

 ClusterControl is able to manage/monitor an existing set of MySQL servers (standalone or replication).
 Individual hosts specified in the same list will be added to the same server group in the UI.
-ClusterControl assumes that you are using the same MySQL root password for all instances specified in the group, and it will determine the server role (master, slave, multi or standalone).
+ClusterControl assumes that you are using the same MySQL root password for all instances specified in the group and it will attempt to determine the server role as well (master, slave, multi or standalone).

 Choose *MySQL Server* as the database type.
 Fill in all required information.

+* **Vendor**
+	- Percona Server by Percona
+	- MariaDB Server by MariaDB
+	- MySQL Server by Oracle

+* **MySQL Version**
+	- Supported version:
+		- Percona Server (5.5, 5.6, 5.7)
+		- MariaDB Server (10.1)
+		- MySQL Server (5.7)

 * **User**
 	- MySQL user on the target server/cluster.
 This user must able to perform GRANT statement.
 Recommended to use MySQL 'root' user.

 * **Password**
 	- Password for *MySQL User*.
-The user must have ability to perform GRANT ClusterControl assumes that you are using the same MySQL root password for all instances specified in the group.
+ClusterControl assumes that you are using the same MySQL root password for all instances specified in the group.

 * **Port**
 	- MySQL port on the target server/cluster.
 Default to 3306.
 ClusterControl assumes MySQL is running on the same port on all nodes.